ignite/cli/docs/guide/interchange/02-init.md

 starport scaffold packet buy-order amountDenom amount:int priceDenom price:int --ack remainingAmount:int,purchase:int --module dex
 ```

 The optional `--ack` flag defines field names and types of the acknowledgment returned after the packet has been received by the target chain.
-The value of the `--ack` flag is a comma-separated (no spaces) list of names with optional types appended after a colon.
+The value of the `--ack` flag is a comma-separated list of names (no spaces).
+Append optional types after a colon (`:`).

 ## Cancel messages

 Cancelling orders is done locally in the network, there is no packet to send.

-Use the `message` command to create a message to cancel a sell or buy order.
+Use the `message` command to create a message to cancel a sell or buy order:

 ```go
 starport scaffold message cancel-sell-order port channel amountDenom priceDenom orderID:int --desc "Cancel a sell order" --module dex starport scaffold message cancel-buy-order port channel amountDenom priceDenom orderID:int --desc "Cancel a buy order" --module dex
 ```

-The optional `--desc` flag lets you define a description of the CLI command that is used to broadcast a transaction with the message.
+Use the optional `--desc` flag to define a description of the CLI command that is used to broadcast a transaction with the message.

 ## Trace the Denom